UK Conservatives lose 2 elections in blow to Boris Johnson

-The party's chairman quit after the results early Friday, saying the party “cannot carry on with business as usual.”
+He was further wounded when the party's chairman quit after the results came out early Friday, saying Conservatives “cannot carry on with business as usual,” and a former party leader said the country needed "new leadership.”

 The centrist Liberal Democrats overturned a big Conservative majority to win the rural southwest England seat of Tiverton and Honiton, while the main opposition Labour Party reclaimed Wakefield in northern England from Johnson's Tories.